Drama (Yes album): Release

-Reception
+Critical reception

-The Guardian reporter Robin Denselow wrote that the album's lyrics are tougher than Anderson's "distinctive ramblings on the mystic fringe", and named "Machine Messiah" and "Into the Lens" as tracks that made Drama a distinctive album.
-Bill Carlton wrote in The New York Times that with Drama, Yes "didn't take any chances alienating the faithful" fans with a new wave or punk direction and "news more like Yes than Yes".
-Carlton wrote the album is "full of their tried-and-true brew of orchestral, dramatic, art-rock extrapolations" and is just as "daring and fanciful" as their previous albums.
-Carlton picked "Tempus Fugit" as his favourite.
-In the Los Angeles Times, John Mendelssohn wrote that Drama is "infinitely more accessible" than earlier Yes albums, "still highly demanding listening".
-In the same publication reviewer Steve Pond compared Dean's "kitschy, dramatic land-and-seascape" artwork on the album's sleeve to the music on it.
+Upon release, Drama received generally positive reviews from national music critics, many of whom focused on how the new line-up maintained the band's established sound.
+Robin Denselow of The Guardian wrote that Horn's lyrics were tougher than Anderson's "distinctive ramblings on the mystic fringe", praising "Machine Messiah" and "Into the Lens" as standout tracks that gave the record its distinctive identity.
+Writing for The New York Times, Bill Carlton observed that Yes "didn't take any chances alienating the faithful" with an overt new wave or punk direction, describing the material as "more like Yes than Yes."
+Carlton added that the album was "full of their tried-and-true brew of orchestral, dramatic, art-rock extrapolations" while selecting "Tempus Fugit" as his personal favorite.